Skip to content

 Day 6: Himeji and Kyoto

-It’s back to Hiroshima this morning to board the shinkansen for the exquisite ancient capital of Kyoto.
-On the way, we make a stop at Himeji Castle, a UNESCO World Heritage site.
-Built in 1580, the fortress is a magnificent example of castle architecture and one of the precious few original castles left in Japan.
+It’s back to Hiroshima this morning to board the Shinkansen heading for the exquisite ancient capital of Kyoto.
+On the way, you make a stop at Himeji Castle, a UNESCO World Heritage site.
+Built-in 1580, the fortress is a magnificent example of castle architecture and one of the precious few original castles left in Japan.
 Extensive in scale with an impressive network of defensive walls and moats, its elegant white façade and cherry blossoms make it arguably Japan’s most photogenic castle in spring!

-You hop back on the shinkansen for the short ride to Kyoto.
-Originally made capital in 794 before power transferred to Tokyo some 1,000 years later, Kyoto remains the cultural heart of Japan.
+You hop back on the Shinkansen for a short ride to Kyoto.
+Originally made capital in 794 before power was transferred to Tokyo some 1,000 years later, Kyoto remains the cultural heart of Japan.
 It is home to a staggering 17 UNESCO sites and a wealth of traditional craft shops, museums, galleries and outstanding restaurants.

 Kyoto (The Celestine Kyoto Gion or similar)